ECWPGT Policies and Regs

 Late to the Tee

 The player must start at the time established by the Committee.
-The tour encourages players to be present on the tee box of their designated starting hole at least ten minutes before scheduled tee time.
-The Tour incorporates the note under Rule 5-3b, thus if the player arrives at her starting hole ready to play, within five minutes after her starting time, the penalty for failure to start on time is two strokes at the first hole.
-After five minutes, the penalty for breach of this Rule is disqualification.
-The clocks on the starting tees are the “Official Time.”
+The tour encourages players to be present at the starting point of their designated starting hole at least ten minutes before the players scheduled tee time.
+Note under Rule 5-3a, Exception 1 – if a player arrives at the starting point and ready to play the player gets the General Penalty applied to their first hole.
+After five minutes late, the player is disqualified.
+The clocks at the starting areas are the “Official Time.”

 Official practice round days are 1-2 days before each tournament’s first round.
 The Tour will negotiate a practice round rate.
 In some cases it may be free.
 Price will be indicated on the tournament event page.
 Players must call the host course to arrange tee times in advance.